Withdrawl Management & Treatment Services

 - Relapse prevention

-For maximum exposure to all means of support and recovery, clients are required to attend three 12-step meetings per week during the program.
-Prior to acceptance to the Holmes House Treatment program, a standardized assessment must be completed to determine client suitability.
+For maximum exposure to all means of support and recovery, clients are required to attend four recovery meetings per week, two of which must be 12-step meetings, during the program.
+Prior to acceptance to the Holmes House Treatment program, a standardized assessment completed with an Addiction Counsellor must be received to determine client suitability.

 Addictions Supportive Housing

-Addiction Supportve Housing (ASH) is a program aavailable to residents of Haldimand and Norfolk counties.
+Addiction Supportve Housing (ASH) is a program available to residents of Haldimand and Norfolk counties.
 The objective of the program is to help people who are committed to ongoing recovery and to maintain housing by providing support in their home environment.
-Participants will be actively working with Councellor on an individualized recovery plan.
+Participants will be actively working with a counsellor on an individualized recovery plan.

 Holmes House encourages graduates of their treatment program or graduates of other treatment programs, to engage in our 2-year aftercare program for continued support and assistance in their ongoing recovery.